COVESA/cdsp/examples/vehicle-speed-downsample-iotdb/README.md

 Info: See the online documentation site for [details](https://covesa.github.io/cdsp/manuals/apache-iotdb/#setup)

+Tip: If for some reason you are failing to register the Data Quality Library, substitute one of the [built-in sample functions](https://iotdb.apache.org/UserGuide/latest/SQL-Manual/Operator-and-Expression.html#sample-functions) rather than `Sample()` in the SQL below.

 ### Import the dataset

 1. Create the database in IoTDB into which we will import